2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/your-custom/scenario-02.md

 **Functionality**

 1. A link on a page can open the edit dialog
-1. Users can edit texts and save again
+1. Users can edit texts
+1. Users can save the result
 1. ADAM
     1. Users can see previously uploaded assets
     1. Users can upload assets in the edit-dialog
+    1. Users can delete and rename assets in the edit-dialog
+1. Adam files of an entity can be shown on a page
-1. todo
+1. TODO:

+Not implemented

+1. Security checks are fake, it always returns that edit etc. is allowed

-## Integration Overview for Basic Read-From-Existing-DB Scenarios
+## Integration Overview for Basic Edit + ADAM

 To Integrate EAV and 2sxc into your system, these are the core things you must do: